electricboy6/GoldASM/doc/GoldASM.md

 LOOP:
     the rest of the code here
 ```
+Please note that labels do not prevent execution of the code inside of them by advancement of the program counter.
+#### Subroutines
+The syntax for a subroutine is the same as a label, it just has ``sr`` in front of the name.
+Subroutines do, however,
+prevent the program counter from advancing into the subroutine with jumps around the subroutine code.
+#### Jumping to a Subroutine or Label
+To jump to a subroutine or label, put a ``~`` in front of the name.
 ### Numbers and Memory
 ### Numbers
 Numbers should be padded to the size expected by that instruction.
 By default, all numbers are memory addresses.